hassio-addons/addon-grafana/grafana/DOCS.md

 ## Anonymous Access

-Anonymous access on a local network is possible by exposing the port in the addon config, along with setting the following environment variables:
+Anonymous access on a local network is possible by exposing the port in the add-on config, along with setting the following environment variables:

 ```yaml
 env_vars: